In Review at Nature journals

 What will happen to my preprint on Research Square if my manuscript is rejected from the journal I submitted to?

-If you have opted into In Review and your article is rejected after peer review, all information corresponding to the Nature Research imprint will be removed from the preprint, leaving only the original preprint on the Research Square platform.
+If you have opted into In Review and your article is rejected after peer review, all information corresponding to the Nature Portfolio imprint will be removed from the preprint, leaving only the original preprint on the Research Square platform.
+If you transfer to another Nature journal and opt-in to In Review again at the receiving journal, the Nature Portfolio imprint will be restored to the original preprint if the manuscript is sent out to review.

 Many journal policies require declaration of posted preprints upon submission; you are free to send the link or share the DOI to the Research Square preprint of your manuscript to other journals as part of a future submission.